• Skip to primary navigation

 I like to quickly caramelize fresh apple slices in a bit of butter, brown sugar and spices, for that sweet, tender and tangy slant to this French toast recipe.

-The spiced cream cheese offers some richness which pairs deliciously with the apples (this tastes a bit like apple cheesecake), as well as some creaminess.
+The spiced cream cheese offers some richness which pairs deliciously with the apples, and adds some creaminess (this tastes a bit like apple cheesecake), .

-The maple-caramel syrup is super easy, as it's really just maple syrup plus good quality, prepared caramel sauce (I love Trader Joes' salted caramel sauce here) and a kiss of vanilla, whisked together and heated up so it's nice and warm to serve.
+The maple-caramel syrup is super easy, as it's really just maple syrup plus good quality, prepared caramel sauce (I actually love salted caramel sauce here) and a kiss of vanilla, whisked together and heated up so it's nice and warm to serve.

-Here's a sneak peek at how I make my caramel apple French toast recipe: (or just jump to the full recipe...)
+Here's a sneak peek at my recipe for caramel apple French toast: (or just jump to the full recipe...)

-- Next, I caramelize my apples briefly just until brown, soft and sweet, and set those aside, keeping those warm.
-Then, I whisk together my maple syrup, prepared caramel sauce and vanilla, heat that gently until warm, and set that aside.
+3. Then, I whisk together my maple syrup, prepared caramel sauce and vanilla, heat that gently until warm, and set it aside.

-- I then prepare my French toast and keep it in a warm oven until all are prepared, so they stay nice and warm for serving.
+4. I then prepare my French toast and keep it in a warm oven until all pieces are prepared, so they stay nice and warm for serving.

 Recipe